SofiaYing/blog/docs/views/frontend/ES6/promise.md

 2. resolved (fulfilled): A Promise is resolved if the result is available.
 That is, something finished (for example, an async operation) and all went well.
 3. rejected: A Promise is rejected if an error happened.

+`A promise can be resolved or rejected only once.
+Further invocation of resolve() or reject() has no effect on Promise state.`

 ### Creating a Promise
 ```js
 const promise = new Promise((resolve, reject) => {